oobabooga/text-generation-webui/README.md

 > **Note**
 > 1. If you are on Windows, it may be easier to run the commands above in a WSL environment.
 The performance may also be better.
-> 2. For more detailed, user-contributed guide, see: [Installation instructions for human beings](https://github.com/oobabooga/text-generation-webui/wiki/Installation-instructions-for-human-beings).
+> 2. For a more detailed, user-contributed guide, see: [Installation instructions for human beings](https://github.com/oobabooga/text-generation-webui/wiki/Installation-instructions-for-human-beings).

 ## Installation option 2: one-click installers